Rock Creek Fly Fishing, Missoula Fly Fishing, Montana Fishing Guides

 Hopper fishing will remain good until the first hard frosts of mid-October, and good hatches of October caddis offer a big bug alternative and the chance to witness some truly violent strikes.
 By the second week of September reliable hatches of Mahognies and Blue-wings will have fish looking up each afternoon as well.

-Rock Creek Flies
+Rock Creek Fly Fishing Flies

 Top